 *please note applications outside of the above criteria will be considered on a case-by-case basis.

-Applying strategic thinking to deliver value
+Aligning strategy to deliver value

 In addition to the modular content and with the support of your mentor and your organisational sponsor, you will identify a project of strategic value to your organisation.
 This project work aims to build leadership capability across the organisation – in particular thinking strategically, influencing and working successfully across the business.